'Election Meltdown Is A Real Possibility' In 2020 Presidential Race, Author Warns

 Your purchase helps support NPR programming.
 How?

 Lots of people think about the idea of Donald Trump not leaving office and having to be pulled out by the military.
 I think that that's just one of a number of ways in which we could have a problem.
-You can imagine another scenario in which Trump narrowly wins in a state like Florida, but there's a widespread belief among Democrats that he wins our election because the Florida legislature blocked implementation of a law that was passed by voters a few years ago that was meant to re-enfranchise felons.
+You can imagine another scenario in which Trump narrowly wins in a state like Florida, but there's a widespread belief among Democrats that he wins our election because the Florida legislature blocked implementation of a law that was passed by voters a few years ago that was meant to reenfranchise felons.
 So you can imagine the losers on the Democratic side being the ones who are not willing to give in.

 Or another scenario, as you can imagine, that there's some kind of external shock to our system: It could be some kind of terrorist attack or some kind of cyberattack that disrupts voting, and it could affect the outcome of an election, a state.
 We don't have good procedures for figuring out what to do when that happens and that could lead to one or the other side feeling that the election was not conducted fairly.
 There's lots of ways that things could go south.